Energy Efficiency Standards

 State Energy Plan or Vision

 Minnesota has a long history of supporting energy efficiency.
 Through legislation, regulations and executive orders and various other strong energy policies, Minnesota has remained near the top of national energy efficiency rankings for a number of years.
-There is not a single broad non-legislative policy document that lays out a statewide energy policy vision, but Minnesota is one of the Midwest leaders in its energy efficiency practices.

 State Agency Energy Reduction Requirement